syntro-opensource/silverstripe-seo/README.md

 from the metadata management and allows to analyze the output of any page.

 ## Installation
-> **Disclaimer**: This module is still in alpha state and not yet registred on packagist

 To install this module, run the following command:
 ```